 Brown-banded cockroaches, like German cockroaches, build up the highest populations in kitchens.
 Their tendency is to flourish in apartments and homes where high temperatures are maintained.
 They frequent high cabinets and favour areas near stoves and warm motors, such as those in refrigerators, electric clocks, light timers, televisions, and radios.

 Control and Management of the Brown-banded Cockroach in Dubai

 Search areas frequented by the brown-banded cockroach.
 Look for roaches and egg cases.

 Apply caulk around pipes and other wall penetrations.
 Where possible, suggest that the client clean and replace shelf paper and drawer liners, reduce clutter, and consistently remove garbage before nightfall.
 Eating in non-dining areas should be discouraged.
-A biological control for brown-banded cockroaches is a small wasp, Comperia merceti, that is a parasite on the egg capsule.
+Biological control for brown-banded cockroaches is a small wasp, Comperia merceti, that is a parasite on the egg capsule.
 A female wasp seeks dark areas where she can find brown-banded cockroach egg capsules in which to lay her eggs.
 The tiny wasp larvae eat the roach eggs, then emerge from the capsules, fly to windows where the sexes meet and mate—and the cycle begins again.
 This wasp parasite has been used as part of a cockroach control and management program.

-Application of pestisides
+Application of pesticides

 ■ Use a narrow-diameter extension tube in infested cracks and crevices to provide a thorough application of residual insecticide: under furniture, drawers, and sinks, and around pipes and high cabinets.
-First remove utensils and supplies in cabinets; do not treat shelf surfaces.
+First, remove utensils and supplies in cabinets; do not treat shelf surfaces.

 ■ Consider pesticide formulations for cockroach control not readily absorbed by unpainted wood.